muhwagwa/fun-with-ascii-art/README.md

 You need to pass all of the 3 arguments below.
 - file : Either put in a path to a folder that holds files, or a path to a img/video file you want to convert.
 This package supports `png`, `jpg`, `jpeg`, `mov`, `mp3` and `avi`.
 - width : Desired width (int) of the ascii result.
 Height will automatically be set according to the original ratio of the img/video.
 - style : Choose the style of ascii you want to convert to.
-Options are `bw`, `color`, `emoji`, `line` and `terminal`.
+Options are `bw`, `color`, `emoji`, `line`, `underscore`, `korean` and `terminal`.
 All except `terminal` will create an html file result if input is an image, and a video result if input is a video.
 Option `terminal` will print the result to the terminal directly.

 <br /> <br />
 ## **Result Examples**